Service to Epidemiological Researchers to Provide Vital Status Data on Subjects of Health Research

 Repeated Use of the Service

 Once an applicant is approved to obtain vital status data for a specific study or project, the approval is valid for 2 years as long as there are no major changes in the project.
 Additional records may be submitted under the approved contract for services.
 If, however, the project specifications change, the applicant must submit a new request for services.
-The following is a list of possible occurrences that would require the submission of a new request for services:
+The following is a list of possible, but not exclusive, occurrences that would require the submission of a new request for services:

 - The project will be supported by a new organization;